Toucaan/toucaan.research/README.md

 ### Demo

-Coincidentally, the [Red Goose](https://goose.red) website is a solid real life demo implementation of the Toucaan CSS Framework.
+The [Red Goose](https://goose.red) website is a solid real-life demo implementation of the Toucaan CSS Framework.
+(Currently only mobile and desktop support).

 ### About